harunpehlivan/Character-level-cnn-tensorflow/README.md

 Results for test set are presented as follows:  A(B):
 - **A** is accuracy reproduced here.
 - **B** is accuracy reported in the paper.
 I used SGD and Adam as optimizer, with different initial learning rate.
-You could find out specific configuration for each experiment in **output/datasetname_scale/logs.txt**, for example output/ag_news_small/logs.txt
+You could find out specific configuration for each experiment in **trained_models/logs.txt**.

 Maximally, each experiment would be run for 20 epochs.
 Early stopping was applied with patience is set to 3 as default.